UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Wireless communication/README.md

 ![alt text](/Images/blocks.jpg)

-Note: The complete block diagram can be found in the "Additional Documentation" folder one level up from here.
+Note: The complete block diagram can be found on the main page README file one level up from here.

 Image Transmission flow:
-1. From computer 1 to Computer 2 (used 802.11a WLAN)
+1. From computer 1 to Computer 2 (using 802.11a WLAN)
-2. From computer 2 to Raspberry Pi (used TCP/IP socket programming)
+2. From computer 2 to Raspberry Pi (using TCP/IP socket programming)
-3. Perform Image processing on a Raspberry Pi (used Python)
+3. Perform Image forgery detection on a Raspberry Pi (using Python)
-4. Send the processed image back to computer 1 (used TCP/IP socket programming)
+4. Send the processed image back to computer 1 (using TCP/IP socket programming)

-Note: Step 3 - the image processing part described in the "Image processing" folder one level up from here.
+Note: Step 3 - the image forgery detection part described in the "Image processing" folder one level up from here.

 The Wireless communication folder contains the transmitter and receiver MATLAB code that was used for this project.
 In addition, inside the Receiver folder there are client and server python codes.
-These codes creates a TCP/IP socket between the receiver computer (comp2) and the Raspberry Pi.
+These codes creates a TCP/IP connection between the receiver computer (comp2) and the Raspberry Pi.

 Introduction:
-The Image is loaded and transmitted from a local computer (comp1) using 802.11a WLN communication on a "1 antenna" plotosdr.
+First, the Image is loaded and transmitted from a local computer (comp1) using 802.11a WLN communication on a "1 antenna" plotosdr.
 And the remote compter receives the transmitted image using another "1 antenna" pluto sdr.
 Once all the transmitted wave packets are received fully, then the MATLAB design reconstract and transmit the image to the Raspberry Pi using TCP/IP network connection.
 Then, the Raspberry Pi performs the image forgery detection and send the result back to the remote computer (comp2).